IHE/RAD.IRA/input/pagecontent/volume-1.md

 When a study dictation is complete, the Worklist Client consumes the report anchor context update event so that it can mark the study as dictated and remove it from the worklist.

 The Worklist Client shall be capable of being launched by another application.
-It shall use the provided `hub.url` and `hub.topic` to join a reporting session and synchronize itself with the report context received.
+When launched, it shall use the provided `hub.url` and `hub.topic` to join a reporting session.

 The Worklist Client shall be able to launch other applications and synchronize them to the same report context through the Hub.
 It shall have the following capabilities:
 - Start a new reporting session by generating a unique session ID and subscribing to the Hub on its own